Holistic Health Minor

 deviance, law, medical sociology, culture, media, teaching and learning.

-Mary Lou Galantino (1991), Distinguished Professor of Physical Therapy; Ph.D., Temple University; M.S.C.E., University of Pennsylvania; M.S., Texas Women’s University; B.S., University of Pittsburgh; neuromuscular physical therapy, chronic pain, HIV, cancer research, systemic diseases, wellness coaching, complementary medicine, yoga and hypertension, osteoarthritis and acupuncture, meditation for healthcare professionals.
+Mary Lou Galantino (1991), Distinguished Professor of Physical Therapy; Ph.D., Temple University; M.S.C.E., University of Pennsylvania; M.S., Texas Women’s University; B.S., University of Pittsburgh; neuromuscular physical therapy, chronic pain, HIV, cancer research, systemic diseases, wellness coaching, integrative therapies, complementary medicine, yoga and chronic disease, meditation for healthcare professionals.

 Laurie Greene (1989), Associate Professor of Anthropology; Ph.D., M.A., Tulane University; B.A., University of Pennsylvania; language and culture, anthropology of men and women, Latin America and Caribbean cultures, cultures in education, social activism yoga training and research.